hawa1222/database-api/README.md

 ### Logic Flow

+The API follows a structured logic flow to handle incoming requests and perform the necessary operations.
+It includes authentication, permission checks, database operations, and response generation.
+The logic is separated into two main components: Dependency and Main.

+**Dependency Logic** (for all endpoints):

+- Validate the access token and extract the user's username.
+- Verify the user's existence and permissions.

+**Main Logic** (for `register_api_user` endpoint):

+- Confirm the user does not already exist.
+- Hash the user's password and create a new API user.

+The diagram below illustrates dependency logic flow for all API endpoints and main logic flow for `register_api_user` and `get-token` endpoints:

 ![Endpoint Diagram](./diagrams/api_routes.png)

 For detailed information about request and response formats, refer to the API documentation once locally deployed at [http://localhost:8000/docs](http://localhost:8000/docs/).